You can lead a man to knowledge but you cannot make him think

 The construction of the Temple in Jerusalem brought about a new religious reality for the people of Israel: offerings could now be offered at the Temple and the scriptural injunction of the three pilgrimages – Passover, the Feast of Weeks and the Feast of Tabernacles – received concrete affirmation.
 Jerusalem served as the capital of a united kingdom for only two generations, until the reign of Solomon's son King Rehoboam, when the kingdom was split into two: Judah in the south with Jerusalem as its capital and Israel in the north with different capitals at different times.
 The southern kingdom eventually became known as Judea in reference to the tribe of Judah from which King David descends.

 The Ark of the Covenant along with Moses’ hand-written copy of the Torah was eventually deposited in the “Holy of Holies” in the Temple.
 This Torah, written by the hand of Moses, was the standard by which all other scrolls were judged and was occasionally removed from the Ark for this purpose.
 The Sanhedrin, which was a continuation of the council of seventy elders originally appointed by Moses, was responsible for protecting the Torah scriptures and handling all legal cases while the scribes were charged with the duty to preserve each letter of the scripture.
-However, while the Sanhedrin began to formulate their own policies and procedures to further empower themselves against the Israelite people, the scribes assisted this process transitioning from mere copyists to oppressive indoctrinators.
+However, while the Sanhedrin began to formulate their own policies and procedures to further empower themselves over the Israelite people, the scribes assisted this process transitioning from mere copyists to oppressive indoctrinators.
 Simultaneously, certain priests and scribes conspired to corrupt the scripture in various ways to bring it in agreement with their confounding ideologies.
 Moses himself foretold of these actions, and he warned the priests, elders and officers of each tribe about the consequences that were sure to follow any deliberate failure to keep the commandments.

 Apparently, prophecies of impending doom were fulfilled against some Israelites for their profanity and disobedience, whereby the northern Kingdom of Israel was conquered and laid waste by the Assyrians in 722 BC after which Jerusalem regained its paramount status.
 In 597 BC, prophecy was again fulfilled against the Israelites for their ongoing iniquity whereby the city of Jerusalem was captured by the Babylonians.
 Then in 587 BC, at the order of King Nebuchadnezzar, Jerusalem was overthrown, the Temple was destroyed, and the people were taken into exile.
 A small number returned fifty years later.
 The Exile was supposed to be acknowledged as prophecy fulfilled and an annulment of the Creator’s promise to their forefather Abraham, known as the covenant, that they would forever inherit the land of Zion in Palestine.
 However, according to the Koran, a number of these exiles refused to reform their ways, and instead chose to apostatize, learning “influence” (magic) from the adversaries: